aws-samples/aws-waf-classic-workshop/docs/step-1.md

 To test Scanners & Probe, you can simulate a CloudWatch event running a query in a bucket that contains a sample access log file.
 For that:
 * Go to the S3 bucket that you set as Access Log Bucket.
 If you don't remember, go to stack's `Outputs` tab and search for the value defined for `AppAccessLogBucket`
-* Create a new folder and name it AWSLogs and upload [this file](files/alb-access-log-sample.gz) to it
+* Create a new folder and name it AWSLogs and upload [this file](files/alb-access-log-sample.gz) to it.

 This file will be processed during the next scheduled *Scanner and Probe* scan.
 Rather than wait, we will run it on demand.